 If you think that there is other material we should edit in the decision in your case, you should let us know as soon as possible, giving your reasons.
 We will not always agree, but will always consider a request very carefully.

 Exceptionally we might publish a decision in summary form only, while making more information available to anyone who requests it.

 The legal basis that we rely on for the processing of your personal information

-Our legal basis for processing your personal information will usually be: our statutory function pursuant to Part X of the Pension Schemes Act 1993 (the investigation of complaints into alleged maladministration, and disputes of fact or law, relating to pension schemes); our legal obligations and reasons of substantial public interest; and/or that we are acting in our judicial capacity.
+Our legal basis for processing your personal information will usually be: exercising our official authority or performing our role in the public interest, which includes administering justice and carrying out our statutory function pursuant to Part X of the Pension Schemes Act 1993 (the investigation of complaints into alleged maladministration, and disputes of fact or law, relating to pension schemes); our legal obligations and reasons of substantial public interest; and/or that we are establishing legal claims and acting in our judicial capacity.
 On those occasions where we are not relying on any of the above, we will ensure that a suitable alternative legal basis is used, which could (in the case of applicants) include obtaining your explicit consent.
 The legal basis for using information for incidental purposes would be if there is a legitimate or public interest.